capmeth/acid/docsite/docs/docsite/authoring.md

+---
+title: Markdown Notes
+---

 ACID uses the [Takedown] parser for converting markdown documents into HTML.

 Most HTML generation is left standard, but ACID does manipulate the output on some elements to achieve its feature set.

 - **Front-matter is enabled and parsed as YAML**
-  Some [document-specific config settings](document/configuration-markdown) are available here.
+  Some [document-specific config settings](document/reference-markdown) are available here.

 - **Fenced code blocks are controlled**
-  These blocks are replaced with [**Editor**](component/cobe-editor) components for code highlighting and editing.
+  These blocks are replaced with [**Editor**](component/stable-common-editor) components for code highlighting and editing.

 - **HTML ids are added to header elements**
   For ATX (`#` prefixed) style headers only, this is used for rendering a table of contents.